What to see in Kenya

-There is an abundance of things to see and do in Kenya, a country which boasts some of the Africa's most famous and sought-after tourist attractions.
-Kenya is essentially a dream destination for African wildlife safaris and most of its attractions revolve around the incredible game reserves and the famous naturalists and wildlife professionals who have worked in the country.
+There is an abundance of things to see and do in Kenya, a country which boasts some of Africa's most famous and sought-after tourist attractions.
+Kenya is essentially a dream destination for African wildlife safaris and most of its attractions revolve around the incredible game reserves, as well as the famous naturalists and wildlife professionals who have worked in the country.

-Game viewing is a must, with quintessential destinations near Nairobi, like the Masai Mara National Reserve (where Out of Africa was filmed), while Hell's Gate National Park is located in the Great Rift Valley.
-Visit Elsamere Conservation Centre, where Joy Adamson of Born Free lived, and take in the natural splendour of Lake Naivasha.
-Visit the Karen Blixen Museum and enjoy the Giraffe Centre and the Sheldrick Elephant Orphanage.
+Game viewing is a must as there are quintessential destinations near Nairobi such as the Masai Mara National Reserve, while Hell's Gate National Park is located in the Great Rift Valley.
+Travellers can visit Elsamere Conservation Centre or take in the natural splendour of Lake Naivasha.
+They can also head to the Karen Blixen Museum and enjoy the Giraffe Centre and the Sheldrick Elephant Orphanage.

 Nairobi National Park and Sheldrick Elephant Orphanage